openaghora/community/README.md

 npm run community
 ```

 If you just need to run it locally for development purposes, feel free to exit the script (CTRL+C) whenever it is asking for your password.
+Then make sure you create a `.community/config/community.json` and a `.community/config/hash` file.

-Otherwise, to continue, enter the root password (needed to chmod the newly `.community` folder created.)
+Otherwise, to continue and generate those files, enter the root password (needed to chmod the newly `.community` folder created) and proceed.

 Then you can finally run